MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/manage-acronyms.md

 **A:** Acronyms found in a new email or document take up to seven days to appear in Microsoft Search results.

+**Q: How long does it take for a deleted acronym to be removed from Microsoft Search results?**

+**A**: It takes up to two days for admin-curated acronyms to stop appearing in search results.

-**Q: Do documents need to be in a specific format for mining to pick them up?**
+**Q: For system-curated acronyms, do documents need to be in a specific format?**

-**A:** No. We support all file types except image, folders, and zip files.
+**A:** No. We support all file types except image, folder, and zip files.

 **Q: Will Microsoft discover acronyms from documents in all languages?**

-**A**: Microsoft only supports mining from documents in English.
+**A**: Microsoft only supports system-curated acronyms from documents in English.
 Support for other languages will be added in phases.

 **Q: What if my organization doesn’t want to show system-curated acronyms?
 Can I stop showing this type of acronym in my search results?**